Turtles in Texas

 Furthermore, the Missouri River Cooter enjoys a balanced diet comprised of plant material such as lettuce and commercial turtle feed available at pet stores.
 As omnivores, they may also consume animal proteins including insects or crayfish – furthering their adaptation to their natural environments.
 So if you encounter one of these majestic creatures near Texas, take the time to observe from a respectful distance!

-See Also The Surprising Lives of 11 Turtles in Rhode Island
+See Also The Unique Personalities of 4 Turtles in Utah

 6. Rio Grande Cooter (Pseudemys Gorzugi)